LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/snippets/mapstruct/mapstruct_references.md

 # Implementation

+## General Considerations

+* Field names: equal or different
+* Reference ID as `String` or dedicated object.

 ## Mapping from Model to DTO

+### Equal Field Names
 The mapping between DTO and  model is straightforward.
-When the name of the fields in DTO and model are the same, a conversion is needed.
+When the name of the fields in DTO and model are the equal, just a conversion is needed.
+Depending on the overall implementation of model and DTOs, this conversion can be a general function.

 If the referenced class (for instance `Student` above) implements an interface like `Identifiable`
 ~~~java